 Many people have the wrong idea about what a growth team is.
-They think it refers to everyone at a company who focuses on growth – everyone in sales, marketing, and product development.
+They think it refers to everyone at a company who focuses on user acquisition โ everyone in sales, marketing, and product development.

-What is a growth team, and what are the roles of the people on it?
+How to build a growth team, and what roles are essential to it?
 What tasks do growth teams complete, and how is their success measured?
-We’ll answer all these questions and more in this growth marketing guide.
+Weโll answer all these questions and more in this growth marketing guide.

 What is a growth team?

 A growth team is a distinct, data-driven team of employees dedicated to driving business growth.
-They identify problems and obstacles that hinder a company’s growth, and then analyze and experiment to solve those problems.
+They identify real-time problems and obstacles that hinder a companyโs growth, and then analyze and experiment to solve those problems.

-• A growth team should be diverse.
-It’s a hybrid team made up of people with different backgrounds, such as engineers, product designers, marketers, data analysts, developers, and UX/UI specialists.
+- A growth team should be diverse.
+It’s a hybrid team made up of people with different backgrounds, such as engineers, product managers and designers, marketers, data analysts, developers, and UX/UI specialists.
 This diversity is key, since a growth team must examine ways to drive growth in all departments of a business.

 What does a growth team do?